vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 *Character Sprite* - The player character sprite was made by [Jessica Munguia](https://jesse-m.itch.io/jungle-pack).

-*Jungle* - The tiles used in the jungle map and the spikes falling down were made by [Jessica Munguia](https://jesse-m.itch.io/jungle-pack).
+*Jungle* - The tiles used in the jungle map and the falling spikes were made by [Jessica Munguia](https://jesse-m.itch.io/jungle-pack).

 ## Input